stoplightio/docs/articles/enterprise/authentication/saml.md

+# Configuring SAML Authentication

-To configure Stoplight Enterprise to use SAML for user authentication, add the following variable to the Stoplight API configuration or environment:
+To configure Stoplight Enterprise to use SAML for user authentication, add the following variable to the Stoplight API configuration/environment:

 ```bash
 SL_SSO_ENTRYPOINT="https://your-saml-server.example.com/..."
 ```

 Where `SL_SSO_ENTRYPOINT` is the full URL to the SAML server providing the SAML assertions.

 Once set in the API configuration, restart the API: